jbwenjoy/container-for-humanoid-gym/README.md

    Use `--display` if you wish to run the container with a display.
    After entering the container, by default you are using the python in `/usr/bin/python` or python3 in `/usr/bin/python3`.

+   One thing to notice is that if you use the default user `gymuser`, you may have two python environments.
+It's important to know which python and pip you are using.
+   If you do not wish to have such problems, you may always use root.

 4. Test if you can run IsaacGym examples

    ```sh